adaptris/interlok/docs/adr/0009-mutable-messages.md

 - Good, because this isn't "tied" to the specific use-case.
 - Bad, because we have to guarantee that nothing ever touches the payload
 - Bad, If you use `%payload{jsonpath:$.1.2.3}` is still possible but has a huge performance hit every every time (might just throw an UnsupportedOperationException here)
+- Bad, The internal shortcuts that know about FileBackedMessageFactory would be broken because `instanceOf` is no longer valid.
 - Unknown, Does S3 give us an InputStream or is it the case that the DownloadManager doesn't expose that to us.
 - Unknown, We use TransferManager which multiplexes the download (to make it faster) -> if we're reading directly from the InputStream does this even help?
 - Unknown, Needs prototyping and testing for speed...